Packing cycles in undirected group-labelled graphs: Preliminaries

-Let $W$ be an $r$-wall in a graph $G$.
-If $(C,D)$ is a separation of order at most $r$ in $W$, then exactly one side of $(C,D)$ contains a horizontal path of $W$, and the set of $r$-separations $(C,D)$ such that $D$ contains a horizontal path forms a tangle $\mct_W$ of order $r+1$ \cite{RobSeyX}, called the \emph{tangle induced by $W$}.
-If $W'$ is a local rerouting of $W$, then $\mct_{W'}=\mct_W$.
+Let $W$ be an $r$-wall contained in a graph $G$.
+If $(C,D)$ is an $r$-separation in $G$, then exactly one side of $(C,D)$ contains a horizontal path of $W$, and the set of $r$-separations $(C,D)$ such that $D$ contains a horizontal path forms a tangle $\mct_W$ of order $r+1$ \cite{RobSeyX}, called the \emph{tangle induced by $W$}.
 If $W'$ is a subwall of $W$, then $\mct_{W'}$ is a truncation of $\mct_W$.